ServBay PHP Version Management: CLI and Website Environment Configuration Guide

 ,8.5

 ).
-Ensure the specified version is already installed and enabled in ServBay.
-NODE_VERSION
+Double-check that the specified version is installed and enabled in ServBay. - The

-Open a terminal in the directory containing the .servbay.config
+Open a terminal in the directory containing .servbay.config

-$ pwd # Confirm your present directory is the project root
+$ pwd # Confirm you are in the project root directory

-$ php -v # Check that the output shows the PHP version you set (e.g., PHP 8.3.x)
+$ php -v # Check if the output matches your specified PHP version (e.g., PHP 8.3.x)

-$ composer install # Dependencies will install using the currently activated PHP version
+$ composer install # Dependency resolution and installation will use the currently active PHP version

 2